THE OFFICE OF FIELD EXPERIENCES (OFE)

 The "Block" Practicum Experience for students taking either ELMG 390 or EDMG 411 in the elementary, middle grades, and inclusive education programs.
 This experience requires candidates to plan and implement several lessons and work in the classroom one day per week (or two half days) for 10 weeks.
 Applications for the "Block" practicum experience open at registration the preceding semester.

 Internship/Student Teaching is a one or two-semester experience depending on the licensure program.
 Candidates gradually assume the responsibilities of the classroom teacher for planning, implementing and assessing lessons, managing student behavior and carrying out non-instructional duties.
 The goal is for candidates to develop the knowledge, skills and professional dispositions necessary for successful teaching.
 Internship I is three half days for HPE majors and two full days for all other majors.
 Internship II/Student Teaching is 40 hours per week following the host school calendar and continuing through the end of the WCU semester.
 For undergraduates, no additional classes can be taken during the final semester without prior approval.
 Internship/student teaching applications open the first day of the preceding semester and close the 2nd Friday of September or February as applicable.
-An online Handbook for Internship and Student Teaching is available with detailed expectations and is updated each summer for the following academic year.
+An online Clinical Practice Handbook is available with detailed expectations and is updated each summer for the following academic year.

 Policies and Procedures: